 10. Matcha Chocolate

 You can now recreate one of the most popular Japanese souvenirs at home with this decadent Matcha Chocolate (or Matcha Nama Chocolate) recipe.
-Made with white chocolate, butter, and cream and dusted with Japanese green tea powder, this truffle-like chocolate is simply irresistible.

 Steamed Cake or Mushi Pan (蒸しパン) is a light, fluffy, and soft cake.
 Because they are steamed, these Green Tea Mushi Pan make a wonderful snack for little kids.